 Is CBD Legal?

-Of course, there's always the legal matter to consider before implementing CBD oil into practice in physical therapy offices.
+There is always legal matter to consider before implementing CBD oil into practice in physical therapy offices and clinics.
 Just recently, the Drug Enforcement Administration (DEA) determined that CBD should be categorized as a Schedule I Substance under the Controlled Substances Act, even though it's been shown that CBD has plenty of medical applications and produces no mind-altering effects.

 This ruling comes not long after the DEA released an internal directive affirming their position that cannabinoids are not illegal themselves, but rather their legality depends on the legal source of the product that the cannabinoid is derived from.
 In the case of hemp, then, it would stand to reason that hemp-derived CBD would be federally legal.